 Need to make a resume but aren’t sure where to start?
-A pre-made resume outline can help you structure each section of your resume and organize all your information.
+A pre-made resume outline will help you plan out your resume and lay out your skills in an attention-grabbing way.

-If you’re applying for entry-level jobs or are still in school, this resume outline is tailor-made for you.
-Notable features include a more detailed education section and less emphasis on your formal work experience:
+If you’re applying for entry-level jobs or are still in school, this resume outline is for you.
+Notable features include a more detailed education section so the employer focuses on what you know rather than your work experience.

 1. Resume Heading